theycallmemac/OOAnalysis-Design/minutes/week10-minutes.md

     - Pass, which lets the other player take their turn.
     - Swap Letter, completely updates players whole rack with letters in bag.
 - Our next goal is to render it outside of the browsers console and onto the web page.

+# Week 10 OO Analysys & Design Projects Minutes

+__Week:__ 10 __Start Date:__ 2018/11/29 __Present:__ Connor, Michael, Jake, Martynas, James __Excused:__ __Absent: Remote:__

+- Connor is doing the minutes today.
+- We wrote out the goals of the day which were to render the template for the game and to get the end game sorted.
+- We used flask render to a dynamic page that both players shared to an extent ie the board but not the wracks.
+- We used a bit of bootstrap too just the make it look a bit nicer.
+- We finally moved onto to sorting the end game state.
+This will happend on one of two events, either the bag is empty or one of the players reaches 100 points.
+This was a last minutes decision because we believed it added a bit of extra competition and excitement to the game.
+- End game sorted!
+- We now are rendering different templates for both winners and losers.
+(Ideas for losers: Rick Astley, Careless Whispers; Winners: A happy picture.
+Not important)
+- Resolving issues with flask refusing to render new templates.
+- Issue partially resolved, trying to avoid iframes since flask appears to not like them and may be settling for simple jpg's.
+- Currently working on calculating scores.
+- Scores of valid words are now calculated.
+- Bug found with horizontal placement!!
+- Bug fixed, issue was row column were inverted...
+- Pushed & merged
+- Formatting files using PEP8.